hawkes69/dapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a working directory that contains a simple app to track completion percentage of various amusement parks in Orlando.
+My wife and I would like to 100% each of the parks and want a simple web app to keep track of our progress.

-Things you may want to cover:
+## Things that need to be implemented.

-* Ruby version
+* Ruby Backend

-* System dependencies
+* User Authentication

-* Configuration
+* React front end

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails api

+## Feature wishlist

-* ...
+* Progress bar
+* Date night generator (uncompleted ride, restaurant, and show)
+* Fog of war map to demonstrate progression